 It gives me pleasure to present this report to you on behalf of your Committee and to advise that we continue to meet the prime objectives of our Association with respect to the promotion, control and arrangement of veteran’s golf in our Region.

-To all committee members, thanks for your contributions over the past year with particular thanks to David Marron and Tony Wood for their contributions as Secretary and Captain respectively and to Buddy Holley for his game day efforts.
+To all committee members, thanks for your contributions over the past year with particular thanks to David Marron and Chris Morgan for their contributions as Secretary and Captain respectively and to Buddy Holley for his game day efforts.
 The Committee functions, game day and background operations have worked smoothly due to your input and willingness to pitch in and help out wherever necessary.

 I would like to remind members, that it is essential that the Committee has a full complement to ensure the effective running of our Association.
-We have several retirements and thus vacancies to fill including Captain and Treasurer.
 We would also welcome volunteers to help out on game days and other tasks as required.

 As required by our constitution we held at least four Committee meetings during the year.